Dedicated with love to

 It’s a visually striking town of rivers and bridges, set at the confluence where Allegheny and Monongahela rivers birth the mighty Ohio.
 It was Indian land that was taken by the French, and then by the British.
 Then the area was settled by Scottish Highlanders and the Irish and all the rest.
 Farms and artisans begot small manufacturers, and eventually railroads, long coal barges plying the rivers, and massive factories that that supplied a rapidly expanding nation.

 My great grandma’s peace and kindness was a stark contrast to grandma, Kathryn McCombs, who had a hard edge that tracked with the tough life she lead.
-Once or twice I saw old photographs of her and her friends having high times in Atlantic City, but the options had closed in on her, and she ended up alone in a little apartment.
+There are some photographs of her and her friends having high times in Atlantic City, but the options had closed in on her, and she ended up alone in a little apartment.

-She hailed from farm people up in Butler PA, lead by patriarch Uncle Bob, a corn and dairy farmer and local wheeler dealer.
-Mom and her sister LaVerne would visit the farm for long stretches in the summers and she used to tell us stories about playing with cousin Lucille and her other cousins.
-There were unspoken secrets of Uncle Bob and his boys, doing shady things, maybe even burying bodies?
+She hailed from farm people up in Butler PA, lead by patriarch Uncle Bob, a corn and dairy farmer.
+At some point, a big coal deposit was discovered under his land and he became wealthy--although he never changed his down home farm ways.
+Mom and her sister LaVerne would visit the farm for long stretches in the summers, and she used to tell us stories about playing with cousin Lucille and her other cousins.
+There were unspoken secrets of Uncle Bob and his boys, doing shady things.
 Those secrets went to grandma’s grave, or someone’s.
 Mom sent us to the farm for a week once, which ended up being a bit awkward.
-We soft city kids were way out of our element.
+We city kids were way out of our element.
 There were family reunions on the farm with big spreads of food laid out on picnic tables.
 They would roast a whole pig on a spit, using a geared down VW engine to turn it.
 The men in overalls and work boots would stand around admiring their contraption and sipping beer.

 Grandma married an Irish immigrant named Eddie McCombs.
 I don’t know anything about how they met or the brief life they had together.
-He abandoned the family when mom was four, and left grandma to mop floors and work as a hospital seamstress to raise two young daughters.
+He abandoned the family when mom was four, and left grandma to mop floors and work as a hospital seamstress to raise two young daughters, my mom Ramona and her younger sister LaVerne.
 Eddie was another fuzzy, vague character in the family lore.
 Two things about Eddie.
-When we were up at one of the family reunions, his name came up and the older folks spoke in hushed tones about him, explaining that he was a strongman in the touring circus, and would bend steel bars.
+When we were up at one of the family reunions, his name came up and the older folks spoke in hushed tones about him, explaining that he was a strongman in the touring circus, and that he would bend steel bars.
 This lined up with what we did know: that he was 6’6”, a giant of a man in those days, and that he was in and out of jail for who knows what: fighting, drunkenness, crime?
 This was not uncommon among industrial age immigrants, dare I say the Irish especially.

 As much as grandma was thin skinned and full of stern cautionary tales, she was sweet to us boys.
-Her face would light up when she saw us, and she always had ginger ale and peanuts when we visited.
+Her face would light up when we arrived for a visit.
 On New Year’s Eve, she’d watch Guy Lombardo on the TV, the old time Canadian band leader.
 This was the most uncool programming imaginable for us kids to have to sit through.
 She and mom would pour themselves a little nip of Slivovitz, the clear plum brandy distilled throughout eastern Europe.
 When the Times Square countdown came on, grandma would weep quietly, which we never understood at the time.
 You can’t understand melancholy like that until a much later age.

 Grandma’s sensibility came out of the great depression, which colored her worldview with a sense of scarcity and limited possibilities.
 She knew what it was like to not be able to afford things that we take for granted today.
 And she made sure we understood this.
 As an example of her simple, frugal ways, when she stayed with us, she would make us Baked Apples (Page XX) for dessert.
 This was just an apple cored and spread with some cinnamon and sugar and baked in the oven.
 Roasting brings out the natural sugars and it's a good treat that fills the house with a sweet aroma.